GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>physicalAddressCountryCode</td>
-<td>Allows a 3 character code for SAM registrants and also a 2 character code for non-SAM registrants.
+<td>Allows a 3-character code for entities that are registered.
+Allows both 3-character and 2-character codes for entities that are not registered/ID Assigned.
 <br>Example: physicalAddressCountryCode=USA
-<br>Applicable to both SAM and non-SAM registrants.</td>
+<br>Applicable to the entities that are registered or not registered/ID Assigned.</td>
 <td>v1<br>v2<br>v3</td>
 </tr>